msperlin/beautiful-jekyll/_posts/2018-10-10-BatchGetSymbols-NewVersion.md

 One of the main requests I get for package `BatchGetSymbols` is to allow the choice of frequency of the financial dataset.
 I finally got some time to work on it.
 I just posted a new version of BatchGetSymbols in CRAN.
-The major change is that users can now set the time frequency of the financial data: dailly, weekly, monthly or yearly.
+The major change is that users can now set the time frequency of the financial data: daily, weekly, monthly or yearly.
 Let's check it out:

     library(BatchGetSymbols)